 Being a graduate of psychology, how do you leverage your knowledge to enhance yoga teaching and experience?

 Psychology and Yoga go hand in hand.
 It is about being aware of your inner being.
 Yoga is a powerful tool and I leverage my practices as a method of empowerment.
 It is about teaching each one of my students that we all have the power to control how our body moves, what our mind thinks, and how our heart feels.
 As a graduate of psychology, I am always trying to find meaningful ways to support and facilitate transformation and personal growth in people.
 As such, I personally feel there is no method more rewarding than yoga.
 In my classes, you will find that I challenge my students physically and mentally.
 I encourage the connection and focused harmony of mind, body, and spirit, living our each present moment to its fullest as we discover ourselves on the mat.

 My students are encouraged to cultivate self-discovery and self-love.
 Collectively, we step on our mats, we turn inward, and honor our inner spirits.
 Discovering our own authentic movements by following the rhythm of our breath.
 Individually, we shed layers of expectations, ego, and judgments, as we each dive into the process of reuniting with our true selves - who have been waiting to emerge.

 What is your biggest gain of starting Traveling Mat Yoga?

 One of the most rewarding things about my business is the ability to cultivate a sense of community and philanthropy.
 From hosting fundraisers to providing free community yoga programming; I am so fortunate to have the support of the community to stand by me in giving back.
-And this is just the beginning!
+And this is only the beginning!
 I now have a group of incredible women that volunteer in furthering my not-for-profit projects.

 What has starting your own business taught you?